-- For people with MUS insecurely attached the group can act as a sup towards learning to make healthy attachments in a safe setting. - The TBMA group acts as a source of peer support rather than support from one health professional i.e. from only the facilitator as in one-to-o approaches. - Friendships test out and strengthen the ability to form more secure attachments. - Group solidarity and approval develop, encouraging each other towards improvement. - The group shares goals improving wellbeing, belief in hope for change. - These shared goals/beliefs help form group identity, rationale for the sense of belonging, the protection offered, and the group's continuous existence through the bond created (Bar-Tal, 2000). - For the MUS population which often experienced isolation group can be a 'comfort blanket' bridging them into a different world of experimentation and exploration. - Groups may be self-selecting since people who avoid attachment or anxiously attached may filter themselves out before committing.

-Attachment and MUS (Payne & Brooks, 2019)
+- For people with MUS insecurely attached the group can act as a sup towards learning to make healthy attachments in a safe setting. - The TBMA group acts as a source of peer support rather than support in from one health professional - Friendships test out and strengthen the ability to form more secure attachments. - Group solidarity and approval develop, encouraging each other towards improvement. - The group shares goals . - These shared goals/beliefs help form group identity, rationale for the sense of belonging, the protection offered, and the group's continuous existence through the bond created (Bar-Tal, 2000). - For the MUS population which often experienced isolation group can be a 'comfort blanket' bridging them into a different world of experimentation and exploration. - Groups may be self-selecting since people who avoid attachment or anxiously attached may filter themselves out before committing.
+29 Attachment and MUS (Payne & Broc,

+2019) CMITAL conference keynote, November 2019
-RESEARCH AND PRACTICE-BASED EVIDENCE

-Based on research study of TBMA (Payne & Stott 2010) (N=21) Accounting for conversion and dissociation (Lin & Payne 2014)

-Women with/without depression (Lin, 2016) (N=24)

-Practice-based evidence (QIPP project) (N=16) (Payne 2015; Payne & Brooks 2016)

-Practice-based evidence (N=30) Payne & Brooks (2017)

-Practice-based evidence (N=18)

-Payne (2018); Payne & Brooks (2019) in review
+30 RESEARCH AND PRACTICE- BASED EVIDENCE Based on research study of TBMA (Payne & Stott 2010) (N=21) Accounting for conversion and dissociation (Lin & Payne 2014) Women with/without depression (Lin, 2016) (N=24) Practice-based evidence (QIPP project) (N=16) (Payne 2015; Payne & Brooks 2016) Practice-based evidence (N=30) Payne & Brooks (2017) Practice-based evidence (N=18) Payne (2018); Payne & Brooks (2019) in review RCT pilot in the Over 90 nationts mirror

+Over 90 patients mirror research outcomes